-The Phase 3 DAYLIGHT study is a global, multi-center, randomized pivotal study designed to evaluate the efficacy and safety of high-frequency KSI-301 in patients with treatment-naïve wet AMD.
-Patients are randomized to receive either KSI-301 on a monthly dosing regimen or to receive standardof-care aflibercept on a fixed dosing regimen of every 8-weeks after three monthly loading doses per its label.
-The DAYLIGHT study is intended to clarify the efficacy of KSI-301 to treat high need patients with wet AMD and, if successful, is intended to serve as the basis for approval in wet AMD with monthly dosing.
-Consistent with this intent to serve as a registrational study worldwide, we are extending the length of this study by eight weeks to 48 weeks, with the primary endpoint, mean change in Best Corrected Visual Acuity ("BCVA") from baseline, measured at the average of weeks 40, 44 and 48.
-DAYLIGHT has completed enrollment of approximately 550 patients worldwide, and we expect to announce top-line data in mid-2023.
+The Phase 3 DAYLIGHT study is a global, multi-center, randomized pivotal study designed to evaluate the efficacy and safety of high-frequency tarcocimab in patients with treatment-naïve wet AMD.
+Patients are randomized to receive either tarcocimab on a monthly dosing regimen or to receive standard-of-care aflibercept on a fixed dosing regimen of every 8-weeks after three monthly loading doses per its label.
+The primary endpoint is the average of weeks 40, 44 and 48.
+The DAYLIGHT study is intended to clarify the efficacy of tarcocimab to treat high need patients with wet AMD and, if successful, is intended to serve as the basis for approval in wet AMD with monthly dosing.
+DAYLIGHT has completed enrollment of approximately 550 patients worldwide and we expect to announce topline data in mid-2023.